 During the competition’s early years matches had to be won by two clear legs, meaning that first round matches, which were the first to 10 legs, couldn’t end 10-9 and needed to go 11-9 in order for a player to win.
 That continued up until 2013, when things were changed in order to avoid matches going on indefinitely.

-Between 1994 and 2019 just nine different players won the World Match Play title.
+Between 1994 and 2020 ten different players won the World Match Play title.
 They were as follows:

 - Phil Taylor (16 times)